renesas-rz/rza3_gcc_azure_rtos_examples/README.md

   The "netx_demo_http_server_rza3_fsp" is a sample project of NetX duo.
   This sample project works as an HTTP server and responds to HTTP requests from browser.
   #### How to Excute
-  1. Connect the Ethernet connector of the PC and the board.
+  1. Connect the Ethernet connector of the PC and CN8 connector on the board.
   2. Configure a static IP address for the board.
   3. Download the project and start debugging.
   4. Access the IP address “192.168.2.182” and confirm that following browser is displayed in the browser.